awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 + **Whitelist** – CloudFront caches your objects based only on the values of the specified headers\.
 Use **Whitelist Headers** to choose the headers that you want CloudFront to base caching on\.
 + **All** – CloudFront doesn't cache the objects that are associated with this cache behavior\.
 Instead, CloudFront sends every request to the origin\. \(Not recommended for Amazon S3 origins\.\)

-Regardless of the option that you choose, CloudFront forwards headers to your origin and takes specific actions based on the headers you use\.
-For more information about how CloudFront handles each specific header, see [HTTP Request Headers and CloudFront Behavior \(Custom and S3 Origins\)](RequestAndResponseBehaviorCustomOrigin.md#request-custom-headers-behavior)\.
+Regardless of the option that you choose, CloudFront forwards certain headers to your origin and takes specific actions based on the headers you forward\.
+For more information about how CloudFront handles header forwarding, see [HTTP Request Headers and CloudFront Behavior \(Custom and S3 Origins\)](RequestAndResponseBehaviorCustomOrigin.md#request-custom-headers-behavior)\.

 For more information about how to configure caching in CloudFront by using request headers, see [Configuring CloudFront to Cache Objects Based on Request Headers](header-caching.md)\.